Running Docker images

 Docker (the organisation) hosts a central registry of images: https://hub.docker.com/explore/.
 You can easily use third party registries, or run your own.

 Docker Hub is like any other application or source code repository.
-There are some official images (e.g. centos
+There are some official images (e.g. ubuntu

 ), but anyone can push anything to it under a prefix (user or organisation name).